Otto Wachsmann

-H. Otto Wachsmann Jr. is an American politician and pharmacist who is a member of the Virginia House of Delegates for the 75th district.
+H. Otto Wachsmann Jr. is an American politician and pharmacist who is a member of the Virginia House of Delegates for the 83rd district.
 Elected in November 2021, he assumed office on January 12, 2022.

 Education

 Wachsmann attended the College of William & Mary for two years and earned a Bachelor of Science degree in pharmacy from the VCU School of Pharmacy.

 Career

 Wachsmann worked as a pharmacist for Peoples Drug before working for several independent pharmacies.
 Wachsmann later worked as an office manager at the A. H. Robins Company.
 He later worked as a manager at the company.
 In 1996, Wachsmann took an administrative role at the Bernard J. Dunn School of Pharmacy of Shenandoah University.
-He returned to Winchester, Virginia in 2003 to take over his father's pharmacy.
-He was elected to the Virginia House of Delegates from the 75th district in November 2021 and will assume office on January 1, 2022.
+He returned to Stony Creek, Virginia in 2003 to take over his father's pharmacy.
+He was elected to the Virginia House of Delegates 75th district in November 2021 and assumed office on January 1, 2022.
+Due to redistricting, Wachsmann’s district became the 83rd district.
+In 2023, Wachsmann was re-elected.